KimTisott/ProjectEuler_C/README.md

 - Non-trivial: there can be no unexplained values in the code
 - Efficient: every microsecond, bit and joule matters

-Here are the followed performance rules:
-- Allocate the minimum amount of memory
-- Iterate through only the values you need
-- Use as little conditions as possible

 ### TODO

 - Include more time measurements